m4skedbyte/nconvert/README.md

 # nconvert
 **nconvert is a simple .tns script for TI NSpire Calculators.
-It can convert GiB, MiB, KiB and Bytes into each other.**
+It can convert TiB, GiB, MiB, KiB and Bytes into each other.**

 ## Usage
 To use the script correctly, you need a TI NSpire Calculator and the [TI Student Software](https://education.ti.com/en/software "Ti Student Software") with a valid licence key (sold with the calculator).